 Council tax is due on the dates shown on your bill.
 It is important that payments are not late.
 The council is not only collecting council tax for itself but also for the county council, the Police Authority and the Fire Authority and must make monthly payments itself to these authorities from the council tax payments it receives from council tax payers.

 Having difficulty making payments of council tax?
-Then please:

 - Contact us as soon as possible